sleeper/Emoji-Disambiguation/README.md

 2. Take the emoji of the corresponding Tweet.
 Embed all of its different senses.
 3. Find the closest cosine similarity between the text of the Tweet and the emoji sense embedding.

-Image from 'One emoji, many meanings: A corpus for the prediction and disambiguation of emoji sense' who have implemented the first ever emoji lesk algorithm.
+Image from 'One emoji, many meanings: A corpus for the prediction and disambiguation of emoji sense' who have implemented the first emoji lesk algorithm.

 <img width="353" alt="Screenshot 2023-10-05 at 11 39 06" src="https://github.com/elenabarry/Emoji-Disambiguation/assets/53048127/f965328b-64dc-4a4f-982b-ae6048841d1c">

 ## Dataset Methodology